sankalp1999/Competitive-Programming/README.md

 **Currently, I am in the process of updating this repository and making major changes.**
  - [ ] update README
  - [ ] Use this as primary repo to commit solutions.
  - [ ] Add standard implementations from the other repo here.
-Need to filter out.
+Filter out them from codes in this repository also.
  - [ ] Add some favourite resources.

 ## What CP is all about